canonical/mir-ci/mir-ci/readme.md

 `pytest`
 `pytest -k mir_kiosk`

-To run inside of a virtual X11 server:
+To run inside of a virtual X11 server: test
 `xvfb-run -a pytest`

 To record test properties: